Upper tail of the spectral radius of sparse Erd\H{o}s-R\'{e}nyi graphs: Introduction and main results

-Another natural question would be to extend Theorem \ref{thm:hom-main} for all regular graphs.
-It would be interesting to check if there is a sparsity regime where the large deviation rate functions for the upper tails of ${\rm Hom}(H, \G(n,p))$ and $N(H, \G(n,p))$ are different, but the speed is the same.
-We expect this behavior to depend on whether $H$ is bipartite or not.
-For example, preliminary computations show that $H=C_{2t+1}$ upper tails of ${\rm Hom}(H, \G(n,p))$ and $N(H, \G(n,p))$ share the same large deviation speed and rate function for all $p$ such that $np \ge (\log n)^C$, for some $C< \infty$.
-It remains to be investigated whether the same should hold in the entire `localized regime'.

-Observe that Theorem \ref{thm:eig-main} leaves out two boundary cases.
-If $np \asymp \sqrt{\log n/\log \log n}$ it is natural to predict the large deviation speed to be $\log n$ and the rate function should be some combination of the rate function in Theorem \ref{thm:eig-main}(a) and \cite[Theorem 1.1]{BBG}.
-We expect Theorem \ref{thm:eig-main}(b) to extend for $p$ such that $n^{-1/2-o(1)} \le np \ll n^{1/2}$.
+Note that Theorem \ref{thm:eig-main} leaves out two boundary cases.
+If $\corA{d} \asymp \sqrt{\log n/\log \log n}$ it is natural to predict the large deviation speed to be $\log n$ and the rate function should be some combination of the rate function in Theorem \ref{thm:eig-main} \corA{for $\al=0$} and \cite[Theorem 1.1]{BBG}.
+We expect Theorem \ref{thm:eig-main} to extend for $\corA{d}$ such that $n^{-1/2-o(1)} \le \corA{d} \ll n^{1/2}$ as well.
 It seems that one can combine the ideas of Lemma \ref{lem:ps2c} and those in \cite[Section 7]{hms} to treat this regime.
 However, for the sake of brevity and clarity of the presentation we have not attempted this here.
 Next, in the regime $p \asymp n^{-1/2}$ one is expected to encounter some integrality issue, as was seen in \cite[Theorem 1.7]{hms}.

 Corollary \ref{cor:typ-strc} provides a description of the typical behavior of $\G(n,p)$ conditioned on ${\rm UT}_\lambda(\delta)$ in the regime \eqref{eq:p-ass-sparse}.
-The same behavior should extend for $np \ll n^{1/3}$.
-See Remark \ref{rmk:hom-to-eig}.
-It is expected that in the regime $n^{1/3} \ll np \ll n^{1/2}$ the graph $\G(n,p)$, conditioned on ${\rm UT}_\lambda(\delta)$, should typically contain an almost-clique of an appropriate size.
-Same is believed to hold for ${\rm Hom}(C_{2t}, \G(n,p))$ for $p$ in the regime not covered in Corollary \ref{cor:hom-main}.
+The same behavior should extend for $\corA{d} \ll n^{1/3}$.
+See Remark \ref{rmk:hom-to-eig} for the challenge on proving the same.
+It is expected that in the regime $n^{1/3} \ll \corA{d} \ll n^{1/2}$ the graph $\G(n,p)$, conditioned on ${\rm UT}_\lambda(\delta)$, should typically contain an almost-clique of an appropriate size.
+Same is believed to hold for ${\rm Hom}(C_{2t}, \G(n,p))$ for $\corA{d}$ in the regime not covered in Corollary \ref{cor:hom-main}.
 This would require analyzing the near-minimizers of \eqref{eq:mf-vp1} (or \eqref{eq:mf-vp2}).
 See the discussion in \cite[Section 10]{hms} in this regard.

+Another natural question would be to extend Theorem \ref{thm:hom-main} for all regular graphs.
+It would be interesting to check if there is a sparsity regime where the large deviation rate functions for the upper tails of ${\rm Hom}(H, \G(n,p))$ and $N(H, \G(n,p))$ are different, but the speed is the same.
+We expect this behavior to depend on whether $H$ is bipartite or not.
+For example, preliminary computations show that $H=C_{2t+1}$ upper tails of ${\rm Hom}(H, \G(n,p))$ and $N(H, \G(n,p))$ share the same large deviation speed and rate function for all $\corA{d}$ such that $\corA{d} \ge (\log n)^C$, for some $C< \infty$.
+It remains to be investigated whether the same should hold in the entire `localized regime'.